OPS Calculator

 What is OPS and Why Should You Care?

-OPS stands for On Base Plus Slugging, a popular metric in baseball that combines a player's On Base Percentage (OBP) and Slugging Percentage (SP).
+OPS stands for On Base Plus Slugging, a popular metric in baseball that combines a player's On Base Percentage (OBP) and Slugging Percentage (SLG).
 Why is it important?
 Simply put, it's a critical measure of a player's overall offensive performance.
 If you want to evaluate a slugger's capacity to both get on base and hit for power, OPS is your go-to stat.
 Think of it as a quick snapshot that shows how valuable a player is on offense.

 How to Calculate OPS